 - Notable ways in which ads are targeted.

-We use data created by users of the Who Targets Me browser extensions, platform ad libraries and other sources such as news coverage and electoral data.
+We use data built by users of the Who Targets Me browser extensions, platform ad libraries and other sources such as news coverage and electoral data.

 We will often share the most significant findings with media organisations.
-We are also often contacted by media organisations looking for research on particular stories they’re working on.
+We are also often contacted by journalists looking for research for particular stories they’re working on.
 We work with a wide range of media organisations and have no financial or exclusivity relationships with any publication.

 Quantitative research and data sources